 Business Capabilities are a great way to represent how your IT is supporting the business.
 Make sure to download our Whitepaper if you want to learn more.

 To help you getting started structuring your business, we published a Best Practice Capability Map.
 We made a study amongst our customers: Over 50% work with only 2 levels or less in their Business Capabilities.
 It is good practice to start with a small map and only move to more details if required.

 To import Business Capabilities, make sure to read the note on hierarchies at Import and Export your Data.
 Your import will show a result similar to this:

 Now it's time to link Application to Business Capabilities.
 This can also be done easily via XLS - make sure to read the note on "Creating relations" at Import and Export your Data.
 You will get the following result:

-Now we have a nice first view on your Applications and their criticality.
-Now by adding functional fit of the Applications, you can take the next step and compare criticality and quality.
+Now you have a nice first view on your Applications and their Criticality.
+By adding the Functional Fit of the Applications, you can take the next step and compare criticality and quality.
 To do so, import another column via XLS:

 Now you can go back to the Application Landscape and change the view to Functional Fit.
 In addition, now the "Application Portfolio" report gives you a nice comparison, which can trigger further discussions on how to find quick wins in your IT landscape: